Updates and additions January 8, 2022

 Best regards, Jacek Kukuczka curator, non-European collections, The Seweryn Udziela Ethnographic Museum in Kraków (LINK to website)

-Sure, Szolc-Rogoziński came to Cameroon at the wrong time to do research.
-Did he have connections to London, the recently booted competitor of the German Reich, as his photo suggests?
-Years later, weak colonial administrations too followed such explorations with suspicion, as members in 1911 the ‘scientific’ Second Central African Expedition of Adolf Herzog zu Mecklenburg learned.
-(Blog Project“Rafai”)
+Last September I suspected: Szolc-Rogoziński certainly came to Cameroon at the wrong time to do research there.
+Did he have connections to London, the recently outmaneuvered competitor of the German Reich, as his photo suggests?

 It would be interesting to follow more biographies of people from different European countries who were looking for their chance in the supposed ‘Eldorado’ of Africa, not to forget the many missionaries who spent their lives!